Greetings, curious one!

 One-dimensionality bothers me.
 I try to think of critical ways products of Typography, Type-Design, and Graphic Design can actually be USED and contribute positively to a very specific group of people, whilst also being aesthetically pleasant to look at (or feel, such as the case with Braille).

 Animal Rights.
 I am very vocal about ethical treatment of animals, wildlife conservation, and intelligence in the Animal Kingdom (although I will say this: I am not vegan).
-I will argue that whales and dolphins (Cetaceans) have sophisticated methods of communication, including the creative use of expressions and inventing new ‘clicks’ that can be understood by their whole pod, but not by other pods (I will elaborate more on that later…someday!).
+I support the research that shows whales and dolphins (Cetaceans) having sophisticated methods of communication.
+This includes the creative use of expressions and the inventing of new ‘clicks’ that can be understood by their whole pod, but not by other pods (I will elaborate more on that later…someday!).